klemensek/sqm-mc-woocommerce/plugin_overview.md

 After you activate the plugin, you’ll be taken to the **Settings** page, where you will add your API key and configure your list settings.

 ## Configure and Sync
-**To configure your Mailchimp settings for WooCommerce customers and sync them to Mailchimp, follow these steps.**
+**To configure your Squalomail settings for WooCommerce customers and sync them to Squalomail, follow these steps.**

-1) On the **Connect** tab, paste your Mailchimp API key into the field, choose whether or not you want to send debugging logs to Mailchimp, and click **Save all changes**.
-To learn how to generate a Mailchimp API Key, read [About API Keys](http://kb.squalomail.com/integrations/api-integrations/about-api-keys).
+1) On the **Connect** tab, paste your Squalomail API key into the field, choose whether or not you want to send debugging logs to Squalomail, and click **Save all changes**.
+To learn how to generate a Squalomail API Key, read [About API Keys](http://kb.squalomail.com/integrations/api-integrations/about-api-keys).

 ![API key](https://cloud.githubusercontent.com/assets/19805049/18877771/3fca90e8-849c-11e6-9e3a-161a7b3936dd.png)